 Signs that Your Lawn Mower Has Too Much Engine Oil

 First, you should check the mower’s engine components to ensure they are functioning correctly.
 Here is a list of common telltale signs when you’ve added too much oil to the lubricant tank.

 Excess oil will cause malfunction and damage to the lawn mower engine seal.
 This usually happens when the lubricant passing through the oil filter is too hot, so being careful not to overfill.

 An overheating engine is one of the most common problems in riding mower caused by adding too much oil than the recommended oil requirements for your mower.

-When the oil is too hot, it can cause the lawnmower engine to seize up and not work correctly.
+When the oil is too hot, it can cause the lawnmower engine to surge or seize up and not work correctly.
 In addition, too much oil can damage the seals, gaskets, and combustion chamber.
 At worst, the engine may even catch on fire.

 #3: Locked Up Engine